-SAN FRANCISCO – Several Sutter Health sites participated in STRIVE, a study that is evaluating a new tool for the detection of early-stage breast cancer.
+SAN FRANCISCO – Several Sutter Health sites participated in STRIVE, a study that is evaluating a new blood test for the early detection of multiple cancer types.
 Begun in 2017 and now closed to enrollment, the study recruited the highest number of Sutter patients of any trials to date, regardless of therapeutic area.

-“STRIVE has the potential to improve how we screen for breast cancer, and is one of the largest of its kind for a health system,” says Michael Rowbotham, MD, Chief Research Officer and VP, Sutter Health/ Scientific Director.
+“STRIVE has the potential to improve how we screen for multiple cancer types, including breast cancer, and is one of the largest of its kind for a health system,” says Michael Rowbotham, MD, Chief Research Officer and VP, Sutter Health/ Scientific Director.

-“This initiative is instrumental in evaluating how new technology might enhance early detection of breast cancer and other cancers,” says Steve Cummings, MD, California Pacific Medical Center Research Institute Senior Scientist, and principal investigator of the study.
+“This initiative is instrumental in evaluating how new technology might enhance early detection of breast cancer and other cancers,” says Steve Cummings, MD, California Pacific Medical Center Research Institute Senior Scientist, Executive Director of the San Francisco Coordinating Center (SFCC) and principal investigator of the study at Sutter Health.
 “Given its location in Northern California—one of the most diverse populations worldwide—Sutter Health research work with the STRIVE study could help pioneer breakthroughs in early diagnosis that may help improve patients’ experiences throughout the United States and beyond.”

 During the STRIVE Study, blood samples were collected from women who consented to participate in the study at the time of their mammogram.
 Blood samples will be analyzed for small pieces of cell-free tumor-derived nucleic acids.
 Women will be followed for at least five years after their screening mammogram.

 - The STRIVE study enrolled over 38,000 Sutter patients at 11 mammography sites over 20 months.

 - All Sutter patients who were scheduled for an annual screening mammogram were eligible to participate in the study.